Show HN: Tilde.run – Agent sandbox with a transactional, versioned filesystem

 TLDR

-• Tilde.run wraps AI agent runs in transactional, rollback-capable sandboxes that compose GitHub, S3, and Google Drive as a single versioned POSIX filesystem with audited network egress.
+• Tilde wraps AI agent runs in atomic, rollback-able transactions on a POSIX filesystem that mounts GitHub, S3, and Google Drive as a single ~/sandbox.

 Key Takeaways

-• Every agent execution runs in an isolated container; on clean exit, filesystem changes commit atomically via lakeFS-derived versioning; on failure, nothing persists.
+• Every sandbox run is an isolated container; on clean exit, file changes commit atomically via lakeFS snapshotting; on failure, nothing persists.

-• Network egress is policy-checked per agent: cloud metadata endpoints and unauthorized hosts are blocked by default; every allowed or denied call is logged with timestamp and agent identity.
+• Network egress is policy-checked per request: cloud metadata endpoints, private nets, and unauthorized hosts are blocked and logged by default.

 Hacker News Comment Review